mi-erasmusmc/OMOP-CDM-Course/chapter2.md

 *** =feedbacks

 - Check your query
-- You did you first query against the Vocabulary!
+- You did you first query against the Vocabulary
 - Check your query
 - Check your query